 Roofs get little respect.
 When was the last time someone complimented you on how terrific your roof looked?
 When you think about upgrading your house to a more trendy style, is your roof the first thing that comes to mind?
 Does it come to mind at all?

-Your roof has many utilitarian qualities, most of which are taken for granted until they don’t function properly.
-For example, if you develop a leak in your roof, you might appreciate it for a few weeks after it’s repaired, but soon it’s forgotten once more.
+Your roof has many utilitarian qualities, you don’t think much of them until they don’t function properly.
+For example, if you develop a leak in your roof, you might appreciate it for a few weeks after repairing it, but then you forget about it once more.

 But don’t overlook or underestimate the contribution that your roof makes to the overall aesthetics of your property.
-It plays a significant role in curb appeal and can be part of a trendy remodeling project just like anything else can be—inside or outside.
+It plays a significant role in curb appeal.
+It can be part of a trendy remodeling project just like anything else can be—inside or outside.

 Here are five smart roof ideas that you certainly need to consider: